 Facebook received a 4.5-star rating on Glassdoor.
 94% of Glassdoor reviewers said they would recommend working at Facebook to a friend.
-97% of reviewers approve of the CEO.
-Mark Zuckerberg, is rated one of the top CEOs of 2019 on Glassdoor.
+97% of reviewers approve of the CEO, Mark Zuckerberg, who is rated one of the top CEOs of 2019 on Glassdoor.

 This review is from a software engineer currently working at Facebook at its headquarters in Menlo Park, CA. He says that working at Facebook is enjoyable especially during the coronavirus pandemic.

-This review is from a software engineer in Facebook’s New Yorklocation.
-He believes that Facebook has incredible benefits and care for their employees.
+This review is from a software engineer in Facebook’s New York location.
+He believes that Facebook provides incredible benefits and cares for their employees.

 Facebook is a company that prides itself on an amazing work environment and culture.
 This is why many people love working at Facebook .
 Facebook’s mission statement with regards to their work culture is, “to live life to the fullest and bring their best selves to work, each and every day.”

 Here are Facebook’s five core values as stated on Facebook’s Careers page.

 ‘The riskiest thing is to take no risks.'
 In a world that's changing quickly, you're guaranteed to fail if you don't take any risks.’

 ‘To make the most impact, we need to solve the most important problems.
 We expect Facebook employees to avoid wasting time on minor issues and focus on truly big challenges.’

 ‘We believe that it’s better to move fast and make mistakes than to move slowly and miss opportunities.
 Doing so enables us to build more things and learn faster.’

 “Informed people make better decisions and make a greater impact — so we work hard to ensure that everyone at Facebook can access as much information about the company as possible.”